-If you’re on a budget, there are a number of small family-owned shops nearby where you can walk to and buy food if you wish to cook yourselves.
+If you’re on a budget, there are a number of small, family-owned shops nearby that you can walk to and buy food if you wish to cook for yourself.
 The water isn’t drinkable, so you’ll want to stock up at the stores (a water bag of 5L costs 2,000COP).

 For beer and packaged goods, go here.
 For fresh fruit and veggies, walk down the road, and after 2 minutes, you’ll see a sign reading fruit and veggies for sale.
 Enter the gate, and go around the back of the house.

-If you’re really looking to skim pennies, I suggest buying supplies in Pidecuesta or Los Santos, as the prices at the nearby aforementioned tiendas (especially the veggies) are slightly elevated.
+If you’re really looking to save pennies, I suggest buying supplies in Pidecuesta or Los Santos, as the prices at the nearby aforementioned tiendas (especially the veggies) are slightly elevated.

 Keep in mind that these stores are cash only, so make sure to stock up before you arrive.
 The nearest ATM from El Refugio is in the town of Los Santos, which is about and hour walk or a 15 minute bus ride.
 Here you can also find restaurants, Wifi and more supplies if you wish.
 It is worth mentioning that El Refugio now accepts credit cards.

 If you need to buy or rent gear, El Refugio has a small shop.
 The prices for rental are a bit high, but if you’re only planning on climbing for a day or two this is probably your best option.